-He continues, “The British colonies learned about individual rights, parliamentary government, civil service and courts of justice, to name of few of the benefits that the British brought with them.
+He continues, “The British colonies learned about individual rights, parliamentary government, civil service and courts of justice, to name a few of the benefits that the British brought with them.
 Were it not for British involvement, India might still have sati (burning wives on the funeral pyre of their husband), would have no unifying language, and probably no parliamentary democracy or other institutions and values that have made that country a democratic giant, now on its way to becoming an economic one as well.
 But today, the sun not only literally sets on an extinct British empire; it is figuratively setting on Britain itself.”

 He focuses on two examples of this decline.
-The first involves the recent episode concerning the capture of 15 naval personal by Iran.
+The first involves the recent episode concerning the capture of 15 naval personnel by Iran.
 While we are all grateful that they have been released, many are quite concerned about the way the British Government handled the whole affair.
 The “British government did not confront the Iranians in any way reminiscent of a great country, let alone of Britain’s great past.
 If we judge the British government’s reaction alone – without any reference to the behavior of the British sailors and marines – Iran was the feared power, not Great Britain, which acted like the supplicant.”

 Worse still is the aftermath of the story: allowing the sailors to sell their stories to the media, something unique in military history.
 “Some of the captured sailors and marines have already earned large sums of money.
 The Guardian newspaper said the one woman who had been captured, Faye Turney, agreed to a deal with The Sun and ITV television for approximately $200,000.
 (American soldier Jessica Lynch, who was captured when her Army convoy was ambushed in 2003, received a $500,000 advance for her book, I Am a Soldier, Too.
 But that was a book published later and she had never charged the news media when interviewed by them.)
 And John Tindell, the father of another of the hostages, said the marines were planning to sell on eBay the vases given to them by the Iranians.”